 Rosa x 'Noaschnee'

-Water regularly, when top 3 in. of soil is dry.
+|Water when top 3 inches of soil is dry.

 Due to the seasonal nature of plants, availability at your local garden center is not guaranteed.
 Give them a call before visiting.

 We have been pioneers and craftsmen in the art of growing plants for nearly

 100 years.
 Since our founding in Southern California by Harry E. Rosedale, Sr.

 in 1926, we have been absolutely dedicated and obsessed with quality.